JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 ```

 By comparison, this pandas data frame has `a` to `f` as row indices rather than a separate `id` column.
-In the DataFrames.jl examples we use `findfirst` function as row index in pandas
-in general allows duplicates and in such case a row corresponding to the first
-occurrence of a value in the row index is returned.
-In DataFrames.jl in general a `groupby` function should be used to set a row index
-to a `DataFrame`; opposed to pandas it then returns all rows matching an index in
-case of duplicates.

 ### Accessing data